dudeisbrendan03/RESTful-api/.github/ERRORS.md

 Will return: 403

+## USER-NOEXIST
+The user in the query does not exist because an error occured and no user data was provided when searching for it.

+Will return: 404

 ## NOT-ALLOWED
 The method you attempted to use is not allowed on the function you chose.
 This will return the functions that you are available.